Massachusetts temporarily banning sale of vaping products

 State health officials this month health began requiring the collection of data on potential cases of lung disease related to the use of electronic cigarettes and vaping.

-Baker said that during the during the temporary ban, the administration will work with medical experts, state and federal officials to better understand vaping illnesses and work on additional steps to address this public health crisis.
+Baker said that during the temporary ban, the administration will work with medical experts, state and federal officials to better understand vaping illnesses and work on additional steps to address this public health crisis.

 That, he said, could include legislation and regulations.
 The administration will also work on providing more resources for a public awareness campaign and smoking cessation programs, he said.